OCA99/Physics-Apolo/README.md

 ## Objective

-The main objective of this game is to travel to the Moon, grab the supply crate and arrive back to Earth safe and sound.A friendly reminder, you can not complete your mission if you do not grab that crate, we need it for our secret experiments...
+The main objective of this game is to travel to the Moon, grab the supply crate and arrive back to Earth safe and sound.
+A friendly reminder, you can not complete your mission if you do not grab that crate, we need it for our secret experiments...
 Be careful, we have no insurance if you crash!

 ## Main Features